|(a) Purpose. The intent of this section is as follows.

 of this title are effective without the filing of applications with

-the agency or the issuance of licensing documents to the particular
+the department or the issuance of licensing documents to the particular

 persons, although the filing of an application for acknowledgement

-with the agency may be required for a particular general license.
+with the department may be required for a particular general license.

 The general licensee is subject to any other applicable portions of